HEET Grant Funded Education Programs

 Contact us to learn more:

-Resources: Training Fund members can apply for childcare and transportation support, tuition assistance, tutoring, and more!
+Training Fund members will receive education navigation during the program.
+Training Fund members can apply for tuition assistance, child care support, transportation support, tutoring, and more!

 Contact us to learn more: